-RELP 281, 282, 283 Seminar in Personal Ministry I, II, III (2, 2, 2)
+RELP 284 Seminar in Personal Ministry (2)

 Practice and application of the principles involved in Bible work and personal ministry.
+May be repeated for additional credit to a maximum of 6 units.

 RELP 304 Proseminar in Discipleship (2)

 The nature of discipleship as it relates to Christian experience, and the methodologies of discipling others.